luan/vim-concourse/README.md

 ## Credits

-* [vim-go](https://github.com/fatih/vim-go), where form a lot of the plugin code was based
+* [vim-go](https://github.com/fatih/vim-go), where from a lot of the plugin code was based
 * [concourse](http://concourse.ci), the concourse ci system

 ## License